Negative Nonprofit Board Members: 3 Ways to Deal With Them

 Because of the events that have transpired in 2020, nonprofits are suffering.
 What’s more, some nonprofit board members don’t understand how to get themselves out of the challenging fundraising situation.
 So, a few might make unreasonable demands on nonprofit executives, such as my colleague, when instead they should be thoughtfully trying to figure out a path forward.
 While my colleague knew what they were getting into because they had worked at the nonprofit, the fear at the board level brimmed during a recent board meeting, all promoted by one person.

 Sure, there’s good reason to be uncertain in the current environment.
 However, all nonprofit leaders have to get a handle on the situation and move forward — positively.
-Our social enterprise surveyed thousands of nonprofit groups recently, and here’s what we found:
+My company surveyed thousands of nonprofit groups recently, and here’s what we found:

 - 83% of nonprofits canceled fundraising